 Other applications may appear in the popup list next to the Other button, depending on which of the optional "plug-in" modules for PalmPrint are installed in your Palm.
-As of this writing, there are three other released plug-ins: PalmPrint\Mail.prc, and PalmPrint\iMessenger.prc, for printing from the Palm Mail and Palm VII iMessenger applications, respectively, and PalmPrint\Expense.prc, for printing from the Palm Expense application.
-If either of these are installed in your Palm, you will see an item or items in the popup list reading Email (Mail), Email (iMessenger), and/or Expenses.
+As of this writing, there are four other released plug-ins: PalmPrint\Mail.prc, PalmPrint\Eudora.prc, and PalmPrint\iMessenger.prc, for printing from the Palm Mail, Eudora, and Palm VII iMessenger applications, respectively, and PalmPrint\Expense.prc, for printing from the Palm Expense application.
+If either of these are installed in your Palm, you will see an item or items in the popup list reading Email (Mail), Email (Eudora), Email (iMessenger), and/or Expenses.
 Note that several other email applications, including OneTouch Mail, MultiMail Pro, and others, have built-in support for printing via PalmPrint, so for those applications, you simply go to that application, and use the Print button or menu found in that application in order to print (read the manual of those products for more information about this).

-Selecting Email (Mail) or Email (iMessenger) and then tapping Other brings you to this screen, showing a listing of available email applications in the corresponding application:
+Selecting Email (Mail), Email (Eudora), or Email (iMessenger) and then tapping Other brings you to this screen: